-One of the nicest beaches on Pulau Tioman is Juara beach on the northern coast.
+One of the nicest beaches on Pulau Tioman is Juara beach on the eastern coast.
 There are rivers at both ends of Juara beach.
 On the northernmost river you can hire a kayak and navigate your way a short distance upriver into the Tioman rainforest.

 Just before the river at the southern end of Juara beach is the Juara Turtle Project.
 This is a voluntary organization set up to help protect sea turtles, their nests and eggs.
 Staffed mainly by young foreigners taking time out from college to learn about the issues, they accept donations from interested tourists.

 It’s easy to mistake this place for a bungalow park or restaurant as there are several young people hanging about (this is where the staff eat and sleep).
 It is however a private area, and you need to make a donation if you want to visit.

 Beyond this area, you reach a river flowing into the sea from the rainforest.
 At its narrowest point close to the sea, you can wade across it to the jungle on the other side.
 If you do this, though, be prepared for some thick jungle before reaching the path up into the mountain.